fedecarles/abacus-rs/README.md

 ```

 To import transactions from a csv file some pre-formatting needs to be done
-to ensure the columns names are mapped with the same names as the toml files.
+to ensure the columns names are mapped with the same names as in the toml files.

 Some banks provide statements in credit/debit format and other with sign or
 parenthesis for negative values, so some number formatting may also be required.